abelgideon/Markdown-Previewer/README.md

 # Markdown Previewer

-This project is part of freeCodeCamp's **Front End Development Libraries** course.
 The Markdown Previewer allows users to write and preview GitHub-flavored markdown in real-time.

 ## Features